rafischer1/slr_capstone_go/README.md

 ## SMS messaging service

-> When a flooding event is *triggered* a POST is made to the database to record the event and the information from the same POT is used to autogenerate a SMS message to all the Subscribers in the database
+> When a flooding event is *triggered* a POST is made to the database to record the event and the information from the same POST is used to autogenerate a SMS message to all the Subscribers in the database 🚏

 ## Routes